stefanspringer1/swift-package-manager/Documentation/Usage.md

         └── main.swift

-At this point, your system library target is fully defined, and you can now use that target as a dependency in other targets in your `Package.swift`, like this:
+At this point, your system library target is fully defined, and you can now use that target as a dependency in other targets in your `Composition.swift`, like this:

 ```swift